gabenespoli/vim-colors-snooker/README.md

 `g:snooker_terminal_italics`: Default 0, only affects terminal vim.
 Set to 1 if your terminal supports italics.
 This is really only for comments.

-`g:snooker_spell_undercurl`: Default 1, only affects gui vim.
-Set to 0 to use an underline instead of an undercurl for spelling highlights.
+`g:snooker_spell_undercurl`: Default 0, only affects gui vim.
+Set to 1 to use an undercurl instead of an underline for spelling highlights.

+`g:snooker_gui_color_undercurl`: Default 0, only affects gui vim.
+Set to 1 to color the underline/undercurl for spelling highlights.

 `g:snooker_high_contrast`: Default 1 to enable the "inverse" look for diffs and some other elements (where the background is red and the foreground is the background color, for example).
 Set to 0 to make these elements more subtle by using the "non-inverse" version.
 A function is provided (see below) to toggle this option.